octobercms/docs/cms-themes.md

 Themes define the appearance of your website or web application built with October.
 October themes are completely file-based and can be managed with any version control system, for example Git.
 This page gives you the high-level description of October themes.
 You fill find more details about [pages](pages), [partials](partials), [layouts](layouts) and [content files](content) in the corresponding articles.

-> The active CMS theme is set with the `activeTheme` parameter in the `app/config/cms.php` file.
+> The active CMS theme is set with the `activeTheme` parameter in the `app/config/cms.php` file or with the Theme Selector on the System / CMS / Front-end Theme page.
+The active theme set wit the Theme Selector overrides the value in the `app/config/cms.php` file.

 <a name="introduction" class="anchor" href="#introduction"></a>
 ## Introduction